 Regardless of the reason, this soldier the girl now saw was wearing such armor.
 With it, he could chase his enemies through nearly any extreme.
-But not only did it serve its current function of survival in harsh conditions, its unique and originally intended function still resided within the armor.
-The technology made the wearer nearly invulnerable to plasma or heat based weapons, which were practically all that was used nowadays, and the only trick the girl still had up her sleeve.
+He could survive the harsh tempests or the intense solar radiation of Ardua.
+He could survive an assault by 10 of the most violent prisoners on Farklane (for which the armor was named).
+Or he could live to face another day after being bitten by a powerful lithodent on Alpha Xerox.
+The armor could be tremendously useful in dire circumstances.
+But not only did the armor serve this function of survival in harsh conditions, its unique and originally intended function still resided within the armor, even if said function was rarely needed or utilized.
+The technology made the wearer nearly invulnerable to plasma or heat based weapons, which were practically all that was used today, and which was, unfortunately, the only trick the girl still had up her sleeve.

 The soldiers made eye contact with the girl.
 Realizing she was only a teenager, they seemed to relax in posture, though not in intent.
-The leader barked a command to one of his subordinates, placing his hand on the soldier’s back and giving him a helpful nudge through the hole in the door.
+The leader barked a command to one of his subordinates, a short, red bearded man.
+The leader placed his hand on the soldier’s back and giving him a helpful nudge through the small hole in the door.
 While the soldier’s body blocked the line of sight of the weapons that were trained on her, the girl quickly pressed a button.
 At that moment, the soldier who had just leaned his torso over the threshold was promptly severed into two.
-It was an eerie sight to behold for certain, as the dying soldier’s mouth kept opening, as if to attempt to verbalize the agony on his face, yet no sound came out.
-His diaphragm was left behind in the other part of his also writhing body.
+It was an eerie sight to behold, as the dying soldier’s mouth kept opening, as if to attempt to verbalize the agony on his face, yet no sound came out.
+His diaphragm was left behind in the other part of his also still writhing body.

-As the girl and the soldiers all took this in, the leader pushed the others aside as he lowered and sealed his helmet.
-The inevitability of her fate was now solidified, but she had to ensure that her success was as well.
+As the girl and the soldiers all took this in, the leader pushed the others aside,lowered his helmet, and sealed it.
+With the sealing of the soldier’s Farklane helmet, the girl knew her fate was sealed along with it.
 97…98…99.
 She was fortunate that the leader had not stepped through the plasma field first, as his armor would have likely left him unscathed, with an unhindered path between he and the girl.
 But while the plasma shield had taken her nearly home – if such a phrase could be used in her situation – that final one percent may have well been one hundred if she couldn’t complete her task.

 The leader climbed his way through the hole in the door, getting his head across the threshold without issue.
-But as he began to come through the rest of the way, the girl heard him yell in pain as she saw him drop his gun, hand and all.
+But as he began to maneuver his left arm through the door, the girl heard him yell in pain.
+She saw the soldier drop his gun.
+But wait, he didn’t drop his gun, but rather his whole hand.
 It appeared as though his suit had malfunctioned and failed to complete the seal between his glove and his forearm, leaving his wrist exposed…100.
-The girl pressed her last button as the soldier peeled his still grasping fingers off the trigger guard and handle, and picked up his weapon with his right hand.
-With a posture of lividness, the leader raised the weapon purposefully and fired.
+The girl pressed her last button as the soldier peeled his fingers – which were still clutched tightly to the gun - off the trigger guard and handle.
+The soldier picked up his weapon with his right hand.
+The leader raised the weapon purposefully, with a look of hatred in his eyes, and fired.

-The girl dropped to the ground.
+The girl crumbled to the ground.
+Her small contorted frame and tangled dark hair covering her face made her look like nothing more than a long forgotten rag doll.

-She was dead.
+Jada was dead.